GLASS AND GOLD

 Carbon-Wrought

 Alien carbon compounds.
 Cool-hued (green, blue).
-Demonstrably more powerful in raw stats, but the carbon corrodes your crystalline structure while equipped — draining resonance and health at regular intervals.
+Demonstrably more powerful in raw stats.
+The carbon corrodes your crystalline structure while equipped, draining resonance and health at regular intervals.
 The Thalline was not designed for carbon.
 Neither were you.
 But the power is undeniable.

 Drawback: Periodic resonance and health drain while equipped.